backdrop/backdrop-issues/procedures/issue-template--release--bug-fix--security.md

 - [ ] Tag for release, and push tag to GitHub (assign to quicksketch / serundeputy / herbdool / bwpanda)
 - [ ] Revert version number back (assign to quicksketch / serundeputy / herbdool / bwpanda)
 - [ ] Create release notes on GitHub, and publish release (assign to jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Publish Security Advisories on b.org (assign to stpaultim / klonos / jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Mark the release node on b.org as a security release (assign to stpaultim / klonos / jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] [Request a CVE](https://github.com/backdrop/backdrop-issues/blob/master/procedures/security--request-cve.md) - (assign to jenlampton / quicksketch)
 - [ ] Update the front page download link on b.org (assign to stpaultim / klonos / jenlampton / serundeputy / herbdool / quicksketch)
 - [ ] Tweet that a new release is out (assign to stpaultim / jimbirch / jenlampton / quicksketch)
-  - Use text like "There is a bug-fix release out for #BackdropCMS today, version 1.17.1: https://backdropcms.org." or
+  - Use text like "There is a security release out for #BackdropCMS today, please update when you can.
+Backdrop core - Critical - Third-party libraries - BACKDROP-SA-CORE-2021-001"

 ## Immediate Post-release tasks